Skip to content

 23. University of Washington

-• Brief Description: Located in Seattle, UW is a leading public research university offering extensive academic and extracurricular opportunities.
+• Brief Description: Located in Seattle, the University of Washington is a leading public research university offering extensive academic and extracurricular opportunities.

 • Average ACT Composite: 27-32